3D Digital Signage Displays and Interactive Holograms

-- Wayfinding: The information desk in many shopping malls has been replaced by touch enabled displays and interactive kiosks.
+- Wayfinding: The information desk in many shopping malls has been replaced by touch-enabled displays and interactive kiosks.
 The content is usually made up of interactive maps that are used to show visitors how to reach various stores and destinations.
-Some wayfinding content is animated, others use POV videos to show a realistic view of their path.
-Wayfinding has made its way into trade shows, large venues and commercial buildings.
+Some wayfinding content is animated, and others use POV videos to show a realistic view of their path.
+Wayfinding has made its way into trade shows, large venues, and commercial buildings.
 The more sophisticated wayfinding solutions can interact with smartphone apps to exchange information so visitors can take their maps and directions with them.

 Picking the best digital signage software for the task

-Interactive signage requires software that is compatible with a range of external sensors, third-party software, interactive web content and databases.
-Here are some of the tasks that a professional interactive signage software must support:
+Interactive signage requires software that is compatible with a range of external sensors, third-party software, interactive web content, and databases.
+Here are some of the tasks that professional interactive signage software must support:

-- Content Triggering: Content and playlists must be triggered in response to an external input.
+- Content Triggering: Content and playlists must be triggered in response to external input.